-In a connected car, the subscriber identity module (SIM) is the link between the automotive and the telecommunication worlds.
-The SIM, therefore, has to meet both the automotive industry’s high quality standards and fulfill the Mobile Network Operators’ (MNOs) high security requirements.
-In order to increase flexibility and provide better customer service, the MNO providing cellular connectivity can be exchanged over the air on behalf of the OEM.
-This increases the security requirements because MNOs have to provide their credentials to a SIM they do not own and control.
-This means they have to trust the security of the device.
-Trust is based on assessments carried out by independent third parties using the Common Criteria standard.
+In connected cars, like those featuring eCall, the subscriber identity module (SIM) is the link between the automotive and the telecommunication worlds.
+The SIM must meet the automotive industry’s high quality standards and fulfill the Mobile Network Operators’ (MNOs) high security requirements.
+In order to increase flexibility and provide better customer service, the MNO providing the cellular connection can be exchanged over the air on behalf of the OEM.
+This increases the security requirements because the MNOs have to provide their credentials to a SIM they do not own and control, so they must trust the device’s security.
+Trust is based on independent third parties assessments according to the Common Criteria standard.

 The SLI 76 and SLI 97 security controllers are Infineon’s response to changing market needs.
-These security controllers fully comply with SIM requirements as defined by GSMA and ETSI international standards’ organizations and are tailored to automotive environments by remaining operational within an extended temperature range.
-Additionally, they are AEC-Q100-qualified and support PPAP.
-The SLI 76 was the world’s first AEC-Q100-qualified SIM controller.
+The security controllers fully comply with SIM requirements as defined by GSMA and ETSI international standards organizations.
+Furthermore, they are tailored to automotive environments by remaining operational within an extended temperature range.
+They are also AEC-Q100-qualified and support PPAP.

 The SLI 97’s product design is based on field-proven products deployed in traditional SIM markets.
-This means it was qualified and designed by MNOs all over the world and is the preferred choice for mobile services with increased security needs.
+It was qualified and designed by MNOs all over the world and is the preferred choice for cellular services with increased security needs.
 Global coverage by MNOs combined with SLI 97’s high quality standards increase automotive OEMs’ trust when selecting a secure embedded SIM.
-In addition, the SLI 97 provides a set of hardware crypto-coprocessors supporting all relevant crypto schemes and is designed to comply with Common Criteria EAL 5+ high certification standards, making it the perfect solution for enhanced security in embedded SIMs.
+In addition, the SLI 97 provides a set of hardware crypto-coprocessors that support all relevant crypto schemes and is designed to comply with Common Criteria EAL 5+ high certification standards.
+This makes it the perfect solution for enhanced security in embedded SIMs.